Thatsup-team-2022_01

 valkommen

-Welcome to the culture book, the book about us at Thatsup!
+Welcome to our culture book – our shared story of life at Thatsup!

-We created this culture book to show who we are at Thatsup and what it's like working here.
-Maybe it’s your first day?
-In that case; a warm welcome!
-We’re glad you’re here and we hope that you’ll be very happy here.
+We created this culture book to show who we are at Thatsup and what it’s like to work here.

 gifmaker_me